 As you are preparing to submit your ETD (electronic thesis or dissertation), here are answers to common questions graduate students raise using the ProQuest ETD Administrator System:

 How long do embargoes last?
-If you are delaying the public release of your work via an embargo, the standard options in the ETD Administrator System are 6 months, 1 year, and 2 years.
-WFU also allows for a 5 year embargo: if you are selecting the 5 year embargo, see instructions on extended embargoes.
+If you are delaying the public release of your work via an embargo, the standard options in the ETD Administrator are 6 months, 1 year, and 2 years.
+WFU also allows for a 5 year embargo.
+If you are selecting the 5 year embargo, see instructions on extended embargoes.

 Do I need to register for copyright?
 You do not have to register for copyright, unless you want to.
-Under U.S. copyright law, your ETD automatically has copyright; you do not have to register or publish or have notice (i.e., (c) name date) to claim copyright – it just happens.
+Under U.S. copyright law, your ETD automatically has copyright; you do not have to register or publish or have notice (i.e., © name date) to claim copyright – it just happens.
 There may be strong arguments for registering your copyright in certain circumstances, particularly in artistic fields.
-If you do want to register your copyright, you can do so at copyright.gov for $35.
-ProQuest charges an additional $20 service fee to register on your behalf.
+If you do want to register your copyright, you can do so at copyright.gov.
+ProQuest charges an additional service fee to register on your behalf.
 If you have questions about copyright registration, contact Molly Keener.

 Where do I submit my Student-Advisor ETD Agreement?
-The completed form is submitted to the Graduate School directly; it is not submitted via the ETD Administrator System.
+The completed form is submitted to the Graduate School directly; it is not submitted via the ETD Administrator.

-For additional assistance, inquiries may be directed to Molly Keener, Director of Digital Initiatives & Scholarly Communication, Z. Smith Reynolds Library, Reynolda Campus.
+Have more questions?
+Contact Molly Keener, Director of Digital Initiatives & Scholarly Communication, Z. Smith Reynolds Library.